Go Ad-Free

 Did Anal Absorption of Prep H Raise BP?

 There are lots of ways to get medicine into your body.
 Swallowing pills is the most obvious route.
 Injections are also understandable.
 Topical seems a bit harder for people to comprehend, though.
 Even the FDA seemed surprised to learn that sunscreen ingredients can be absorbed through the skin.
-Another way drugs can get into the blood stream is through anal absorption, as this reader discovered by accident.
+Another way drugs can get into the blood stream is through rectal or anal absorption.
+This reader experienced a dreadful drug interaction while taking the beta blocker metoprolol and then treating hemorrhoids with Preparation H.

 Q. I used Preparation H twice yesterday and once today.
 I noticed a headache yesterday and attributed it to a lack of sleep.